standout/iban-numbers/README.md

 was used for example IBAN numbers.

 There are three main sections, `Go`, `JavaScript` and `Ruby`.
-Each section contains a test suite that can be run against any given implementation.
+Each section contains a test suite that can be run against the given implementation.

 ## Run tests